barakbbn/WpfMart/README.md

 ```
 ### Converting back
 The `MapConverter` also performs convert-back.
-To specify a fallback value in case convert-back cannot find vaue in the dictionary,
+To specify a fallback value in case convert-back cannot find value in the dictionary,
 use the `ConvertBackFallbackValue` property. by default it cancel the conversion (`Binding.DoNothing`).
 > in case more than one key mapped to the same value,
 > The resulting key from convert-back can be any of them.